Kane has goal, 3 assists in Blackhawks’ 4-1 win over Jets

-WINNIPEG, Manitoba (AP)Patrick Kane was glad the Chicago Blackhawks kept their cool.

-Kane scored his 19th goal of the season and had three assists in the Blackhawks’ 4-1 victory over the Winnipeg Jets on Thursday night.
+WINNIPEG, Manitoba (AP)Patrick Kane scored his 19th goal of the season and had three assists in the Chicago Blackhawks’ 4-1 victory over the Winnipeg Jets on Thursday night.

-It took Chicago 12:32 to get its first shot on goal in the second, and the Blackhawks were outshot 14-3 in the middle frame.

-”We were really happy with our start, not a great second, and would’ve been easy to be frustrated and not have a great third,” Kane said. ”But we came out and, like I said, scored early, which I think helped.

 Robin Lehner made 36 saves, Alex Nylander had a goal and assist and Dominik Kubalik and Erik Gustafsson also scored to help the Blackhawks rebound from a 4-1 home loss to Colorado on Wednesday night.